-Suspension for Investigation.
+- Suspension for Investigation.
 The Employer may suspend an employee from duty with or without pay for investigation.
-A suspension for investigation without pay may be assessed against an employee when, based upon preliminary investigation, the management official responsible for administering the employee's work location forms a reasonable belief that criminal activity may be involved.

-A suspension without pay shall not exceed a total of seven calendar days.
-In the event no disciplinary action has been taken by the end of the seven calendar day period, the Employer shall either return the employee to active employment status, or convert the suspension to a suspension with pay (administrative leave) until the investigation is concluded and disciplinary action taken.

-If a disciplinary action suspension without pay is fewer days than the suspension without pay for investigation, the employee shall be paid for the difference in the regularly scheduled hours of work, including any overtime to which the employee would have been entitled due to the observance of a contractual holiday.

-If no disciplinary action is taken, the employee shall be made whole.

-Nothing in this Agreement shall prohibit the Employer from taking emergency action to suspend and/or remove an employee from the work premises where, in the judgment of the Employer, such action is necessary to maintain order and discipline.
-Such emergency suspension/removal shall be immediately superseded by a suspension for investigation when appropriate.
-As soon as practical thereafter, the investigation and disciplinary conference procedures provided herein shall be undertaken and completed.
+A suspension for investigation without pay may be assessed against an employee when, based upon preliminary investigation, the management official responsible for administering the employee's work location forms a reasonable belief that criminal activity may be involved. - A suspension without pay shall not exceed a total of seven calendar days.
+In the event no disciplinary action has been taken by the end of the seven calendar day period, the Employer shall either return the employee to active employment status, or convert the suspension to a suspension with pay (administrative leave) until the investigation is concluded and disciplinary action taken. - If a disciplinary action suspension without pay is fewer days than the suspension without pay for investigation, the employee shall be paid for the difference in the regularly scheduled hours of work, including any overtime to which the employee would have been entitled due to the observance of a contractual holiday. - 28 If no disciplinary action is taken, the employee shall be made whole. - Nothing in this Agreement shall prohibit the Employer from taking 29 emergency action to suspend and/or remove an employee from the work 30 premises where, in the judgment of the Employer, such action is 31 discipline. maintain order and Such emergencv necessary to 32 suspension/removal shall be immediately superseded by a suspension 33 for investigation when appropriate.
+As soon as practical thereafter, the 34 investigation and disciplinary conference procedures provided herein shall be undertaken and completed.

-Although placed on immediate suspension, any employee directed to leave the premises immediately may, in the course of departure, consult with a Steward on the matter if one is available without unreasonable delay.
+Although placed on immediate suspension, any employee directed to leave the premises immediately may, in the course of departure, consult with a Steward on the matter if one is available without unreasonable

-2. Suspension to Maintain Program Integrity and Public Confidence.
+- 6 delay. - 7 2.
+Suspension to Maintain Program Integrity and Public Confidence.

-Any employee indicted by a grand jury, or against whom a criminal charge has been brought by a prosecuting attorney for conduct on or off the job, may be immediately suspended from duty without pay.
-Such suspension may, at the discretion of the Appointing Authority, remain in effect until the indictment or charge has been fully disposed of by trial, quashing or dismissal.
-Nothing herein shall prevent an employee from grieving the reasonableness of a suspension under this Subsection, where the employee contends that the charge does not arise out of the job or is not related to the job, except that suspension for a felony charge shall not be appealable.
+Any employee indicted by a grand jury, or against whom a criminal charge 8 has been brought by a prosecuting attorney for conduct on or off the job, 9 may be immediately suspended from duty without pay.
+Such suspension 10 may, at the discretion of the Appointing Authority, remain in effect until the 11 indictment or charge has been fully disposed of by trial, quashing or 12 dismissal.
+Nothing herein shall prevent an employee from grieving the 13 reasonableness of a suspension under this Subsection, where the 14 employee contends that the charge does not arise out of the job or is not 15 related to the job, except that suspension for a felony charge shall not be 16 appealable.
+17

-An employee who has been tried and convicted on the original or a reduced charge and whose conviction is not reversed, may be disciplined or dismissed upon proper notice without further charges being brought and such action shall be appealable through the grievance procedure.
-The record from any trial or hearing may be introduced by the Employer or the Union in the grievance procedure, including arbitration.
-Under this circumstance a disciplinary conference will be conducted only upon written request of the employee.
-An employee whose indictment is quashed or dismissed, or who is acquitted following trial, shall be reinstated in good standing and made whole if previously suspended in connection therewith unless disciplinary charges, if not previously brought, are filed within ten weekdays of receipt of confirmation at the employee's Personnel Office of the results of the case, and appropriate action in accordance with this Article is taken concerning the employee.
+An employee who has been tried and convicted on the original or a 18 reduced charge and whose conviction is not reversed, may be disciplined 19 or dismissed upon proper notice without further charges being brought 20 and such action shall be appealable through the grievance procedure.
+21 The record from any trial or hearing may be introduced by the Employer 22 or the Union in the grievance procedure, including arbitration.
+Under this 23 circumstance a disciplinary conference will be conducted only upon 24 written request of the employee.
+An employee whose indictment is 25 quashed or dismissed, or who is acquitted following trial, shall be 26 reinstated in good standing and made whole if previously suspended in 27 connection therewith unless disciplinary charges, if not previously 28 brought, are filed within ten weekdays of receipt of confirmation at the 29 employee's Personnel Office of the results of the case, and appropriate 30 action in accordance with this Article is taken concerning the employee.
+31